larq/larq/docs/models/examples.md

 model.fit(...)

 # at this point, the top layers are well trained and we can start fine-tuning
-# convolutional layers from Bi-Real Net.
+# convolutional layers from BinaryDenseNet-45.
 We will freeze the bottom N layers
 # and train the remaining top layers.

 # let's visualize layer names and layer indices to see how many layers